Apple Pay is one of the top mobile payment and digital wallet services used today. And it's not difficult to see why:

 Given these assets, it's easy to understand why retailers are flocking to Apple Pay in droves.

 But as a smaller merchant, does it make sense to adopt Apple's payment technology?
-How much will it cost you to implement Apple Pay at your retail store?
+How much will it cost you to implement Apple Pay at your business?

 The biggest single cost is the NFC contactless payment terminal that you must purchase.
-With this newer type of reader, customers can wirelessly complete transactions at the register without having to physically insert any payment information.
+With this newer type of reader, customers can complete transactions at the point of sale without having to physically insert a credit or debit card.

 Prices for NFC terminals range from $300 to $500.
+If using a smartphone or tablet to accept payments, you can pick up an NFC reader for about $100 or less.
 And depending on the type of reader, you may also need to invest in additional software upgrades.

 You also need to think about employee training.
 Your staff must understand how to properly use NFC contactless readers to process payments.
 The training should also include refunds, chargebacks and cancellations.
 This cost (measured in employee hours) can vary, depending on the size of your staff.